 So I came across this article on this woman’s blog (who is apparently well known and on TV) and it just irritated me.
 You can find the link right here.
 She is completely bias to her viewpoint and she doesn’t make any sense in regards to business and marketing AT ALL.
 She’s trying to say that Starbucks is making a huge mistake by introducing their own in-house taste test for their new instant coffee.
 Read that article before you read this post, it’s short and mine won’t make sense unless you do.
 I can’t believe this woman is valued on TV for her work.
 I went to write a response to her blog but the comments were closed.
 If I could sit down with this woman I would have a ball telling her this; but alas, I can’t.
 So, dear Laura Ries, read this response from yours truly:

 As an avid Starbucks lover, coffee drinker (yes, both at home AND in the retail store) I would like to chime in and say that this post makes absolutely no sense.
-Before my credibility is shot, and I’m deemed as somebody who just likes to reply to blogs with no understanding of the content, i do have degrees in business, marketing, as well as finance, so I do understand what you are trying to say.
+Before my credibility is shot, and I’m deemed as somebody who just likes to reply to blogs with no understanding of the content, i do have degrees in business, marketing, finance and also a great understanding in what customer experience is from this page, so I do understand what you are trying to say.
 Although I feel like your post is slightly bias and tailored to your personal view of the coffee shop.
 I understand this is a post about evaluating their brand and marketing strategy, but clearly this post demonstrates that you are just someone who likes to talk about the Starbucks brand and not necessarily dive into the business strategy and finance behind it from an outside view.

 Just because a company is going against the norm and choosing to do an in-house test, as opposed to a competitor test, it does not mean that they are “shooting themselves in the cup.”
 Only a company who has a strong brand image, strong credibility, and a high consumer base would be able to pull this off without playing benedict arnold.
 The face that they want their consumers to see that their instant coffee has the same delicious taste as their brewed coffee is NOT a horrible move, as you might suggest so strongly.
 It’s not “insane” that they are doing trying this.
 What Starbucks is trying to demonstrate is that consumers are getting a great deal by being able to take Starbucks into their house/workplace with them and brew it instantly, as opposed to waiting for their coffee maker to brew a regular pot.
 The beans being used are probably the same, no?
 The only difference is that it’s instant.
 How is their credibility being shot when they are demonstrating that their company and connections are so strong that they can bring you the SAME taste via a venue that is normally thought of as a low-end way to drink coffee (instant coffee)?